 If the individual is a taxpayer who is not a resident, the withholding tax is 20% of the gross amount; however, the amount may vary if there is a tax agreement.

-The following are the annual non-taxable revenues (Penghasilan Tidak Kena Pajak / PTKP) for residents under the Principal Personal Relief:
+The following are the annual non-taxable revenues (Penghasilan Tidak Kena Pajak/PTKP) for residents under the Principal Personal Relief:

 Tax Identification Number (NPWP)

-The Indonesian tax office (Direktorat Jenderal Pajak) makes it so that all Indonesian tax residents, including expatriates, have their own tax numbers known as Nomor Pendaftaran Wajib Pajak or NPWP.
+The Indonesian tax office (Direktorat Jenderal Pajak) makes it so that all Indonesian tax residents, including expatriates, have their tax numbers known as Nomor Pendaftaran Wajib Pajak or NPWP.

 The tax office needs all expatriates residing in Indonesia to register with the tax office.
 With the tax registration, they can: